 - Bike suspension: the bike’s ability to absorb all the bumps in the road will make your rides smoother.

-- Handlebars: having the ability to change hands position during ride helps to avoid hand slowness.
+- Handlebars: having the ability to change hand position during the ride helps to avoid hand slowness.

 - Saddle: The biggest contact point between you and the bike is the saddle, the more comfortable it is the more enjoyable the ride is.